TRINUG-Meetup/ASP_NET_Core_Sig/Session2/DockerAndLinux/README.md

 If you want a guided installation, create a RedHat developer account (free) and they will guide you through configuring the virtualization technology and installing RedHat.
 RedHat is an official partner of Microsoft.

 Once you have Linux configured and running with internet access in a VM.
 You can go to http://dot.net/ and follow instructions to install .NET Core on Linux, there are instructions for RedHat and Ubuntu and for different versions of .NET Core.
-I installed the 1.0.3 version of .NET Core.

 I also installed VS code, https://code.visualstudio.com/ clicking on the appropriate Linux package.